isolateminds/blah/README.md

     Directory where Dockerfile resides
 -name string
-    A tag to use as an image name for containers to use (default "blah")
+    A tag to use as an image name for containers to use (default "blah") -env string
+    Name of the .env file prefix to load
 ```
 **Command:** **container**

 <small>-image flag and -name flag is required (unless -rm is used)</small>
 ```
+-expose string
--hostname string
+    Expose port number and protocol in the format 80/tcp -hostname string
     Container hostname (default "blah-server")
 -image string